BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 # BG3SX Whitelisting

-> This Tutorial will walk you through the steps of intgegration your race mod with **BG3SX**, an adult mod for Baldur's Gate 3.
+> This Tutorial will walk you through the steps of intgegrationg your race mod, or character with **BG3SX**.
+An adult mod for Baldur's Gate 3.
 > Please note that due to the adult nature of this mod, it is not linked in this tutorial.
 {.is-info}

+> ᛫ **BG3SX** and affiliated parties are not responsible for the content users decide to modify for usage with the mod.
+> ᛫ While we do not condone any inappropriate use of the mod, the reality is that we cannot control what you do on your on devices.
+> ᛫ Mod responsibly
+{.is-warning}

 ## 1 Whitelisting Basics
 ### 1.1 What is Whitelisting